all current participating mentor host farms with Rogue Farm Corps farmer training programs

 TRAINING AND EXPECTATIONS

-Apprentices at Good Rain Farm will engage in a variety of tasks throughout the six-month Apprenticeship, including field work such as planting, cultivating, weeding, and harvesting, as well as care for livestock, including feeding and cleaning of our meat rabbits.
-Training will include 48 hours of classroom instruction (typically offered in 3hr weekly chunks) covering essential topics like crop planning, irrigation, seed saving, and soil fertility.
+Apprentices at Good Rain Farm will engage in a variety of tasks throughout the six-month Apprenticeship, such field work includes planting, cultivating, weeding, and harvesting, as well as care for livestock, including feeding and cleaning of our meat rabbits.
+About 48 hours of On-Farm orientation (typically offered in 3hr weekly chunks)will occur .
 Apprentices will also learn practical skills in washing and packing produce, basic marketing principles through CSA interactions, and safe equipment use and maintenance.
 Additionally, they will contribute to social media marketing and newsletter writing, enhancing their communication skills and understanding of farm promotion.
-While the focus is more on agricultural skills than business operations, Apprentices will receive a list of resources and recommendations for additional entrepreneurial education, and time to attend workshops can be accommodated.
+While the focus is more on agricultural skills than business operations, Apprentices will have access to a list of resources and recommendations for additional entrepreneurial education, and time to attend workshops can be accommodated.
 The program aims to provide a well-rounded experience, fostering both hands-on agricultural skills and an understanding of sustainable farming practices while encouraging collaboration and active participation.

-Apprentices at Good Rain Farm are expected to commit to three eight-hour training days per week, starting around 7-8 AM and ending around 3-4 PM, with appropriate breaks included.
+Apprentices at Good Rain Farm are expected to commit to four eight-hour days per week, starting around 7-8 AM and ending around 3-4 PM, with appropriate breaks included.
 Farm activities are predominantly performed outdoors in various weather conditions, so employees must dress appropriately each day and wear closed-toed shoes.
 The role involves significant physical exertion, requiring frequent bending, lifting, and handling of heavy equipment and supplies, with the ability to lift up to 50 pounds repeatedly throughout the day and stand for extended periods outdoors especially during soil amendment & cover cropping days.
 Reasonable accommodation may be provided upon request to support apprentices in meeting these physical demands.

 To provide effective instruction and mentorship to an Apprentice, Michelle will use a hands-on approach that combines lecture, demonstration, collaboration, and open communication.
 Michelle will teach core concepts and skills through practical work, engaging the Apprentice in daily tasks while guiding them with clear explanations.
 Regular field walks will facilitate discussions about observations and questions, enhancing their understanding.
 Michelle will schedule regular check-ins to assess progress and address challenges, fostering an environment where the Apprentice feels safe to share concerns.
 Michelle aims to provide consistent positive reinforcement alongside constructive criticism, balancing firmness with gentleness.
 While the work is urgent, Michelle emphasizes that growth and learning are ongoing processes.
 Evaluation sessions will reflect on progress and set goals, ensuring the Apprentice gains confidence and independence as they develop their skills.